What Is A Codependent Marriage? Signs, Causes, And Ways To Fix

 5. Break unhealthy patterns

 Ending codependency in a marriage doesn’t mean ending the marriage, but shunning codependent patterns and replacing them with healthy ones.
-For fixing a codependent marriage, you may need to:
+To fix a codependent marriage, you may need to:

 • Ask why you’re agreeing to something and whether you have the time/energy for it instead of saying yes right away